-Does your employer or labor union provide supplemental benefits?
 Some labor unions and employers have benefit plans that provide supplemental unemployment compensation to laid-off employees.
 If you’re covered by one of those plans, you won’t need to consider private insurance.

-Do you have insurance that would pay your mortgage, car payment or other bills if you’re unemployed?
 Some banks and insurance companies sell loan-protection insurance, referred to as payment protection insurance (PPI).
 This type of insurance covers payments on loans, a mortgage, car finance, or credit cards.
 It applies on a short-term basis when financial need is due to unemployment or temporary disability.

 Consider what expenses you could cut back on if you unexpectedly lose your job.
 You may be able to make up some of the loss of pay, especially if there is another wage earner in the family.

 As with any insurance product, carefully weigh the pros and cons before you purchase a plan.
-Decide whether you need it, and whether it provides enough coverage to ensure that your expenses are provided for.
+Decide whether you need it and whether it provides enough coverage to ensure that your expenses are provided for.